ga4gh/va-spec/docs/source/modeling-foundations.rst

 .. figure:: images/core-im-statement-data-structure.png

-Core-IM Class Relationships in Statement Data Structures **Legend** A class-level view of the 'associative' structure that VA Statements takes (as opposed to the 'hierarchical' structure of Core-IM class definitions that is depicted in the previous figure).
+   Core-IM Classes and Relationships in Statement Data Structures

+   **Legend** A class-level view of the 'associative' structure that Core-IM Statements take (as opposed to the 'hierarchical' structure of Core-IM class definitions that is depicted in the previous figure).
 Italicized text under class names illustrate the kind of information each class may report in the case of a Variant Pathogenicity Statement supported by Population Allele Frequency evidence.

 In this structure, a Statement object roots a central axis, where it is linked to one or more **Evidence Lines** representing discrete arguments for or against it, and each Evidence Line may then be linked to one or more pieces of information used as evidence (i.e. **Evidence Items**) contributing to such an argument.
 Surrounding the axis are classes that describe the provenance of these core artifacts, including **Contributions** made to them by **Agents**, **Activities** performed in doing so, **Methods** that specify their creation, and **Documents** that describe them.
 This structure allows precise tracking of provenance information at the level of a Statement and each supporting Evidence Line and Item.
 A full data example illustrating the structure of a Variant Pathogenicity Statement can be found here (``TO DO``).